SignalK/signalk-server-java/README.md

 Installation
 ------------

 You will need Java 1.7+ installed.
 You need to be able to type 'java' on the command line and get java responding, or you need to edit the JAVA_HOME variable in start.sh or start.bat.

+Same for `npm`, so install `nodejs` from https://nodejs.org/ The server doesnt need nodejs, but the client installs do use `npm` which comes with it.

 ```shell
 $ git clone https://github.com/SignalK/signalk-java-server.git